 And that is what he loves doing the most: providing clarity to people who need it.

 He left state government in 2002 and has used these skills as a communications and governmental affairs consultant to hundreds of clients ranging from corporations like Coca Cola and Walmart to nonprofits like the United Way and The Nature Conservancy.

 Michael began writing a weekly column published in newspapers throughout Indiana in 2014.
 His first book, Contrary to Popular Belief, which chronicled his early writing, was published in 2016.
-The manuscript of his first novel is being reviewed for publishing now.

 In 2019, he was thrilled to be invited to serve as an adjunct professor at his alma mater, Indiana University’s O’Neill School of Public and Environmental Affairs.
 Teaching has been a discovery for Michael as another valuable outlet for his storytelling passion.
 His recent graduation from Northwestern’s Master of Science in Communications program has further clarified and energized his passion of solving problems through storytelling for as many people as he can possibly reach.